igor11191708/replicate-kit-swift/README.md

 # Replicate toolkit for swift

+**Disclaimer: It is not official toolkit for swift from Replicate I do it becouse I like this resource**

 Replicate is a service that lets you run machine learning models with a few lines of code, without needing to understand how machine learning works.
 This package is the swift layer between Replicate API and your application.

 **The work is still in progress...**